-In my opinion this provides very good evidence that the Shroud of Turn was not the one that Jesus was buried in.
-Now, it may or may not be a genuine burial shroud and it may or may not date to the time of Christ; I cannot address any of that.
-What I do know is that John 20:6-7 strongly argues that it was not the one that was used by Jesus.
+In my opinion this provides a good reason to believe that

+the Shroud of Turn wasn't the one that Jesus was buried in.
+Now, it may be a genuine burial shroud and it may date to the time of Christ; I don't know about that.
+What I do know is that John 20:6-7 argues that it wasn't the one used by Jesus.